What To Do In Fairbanks, Alaska (13 Top Things)

 Fairbanks Alaska Salmon Bake

-You know something is going to be good when even the locals rave it.
+You know something is going to be good when even the locals rave about it.
 Yes, tourists come to this salmon bake but so do the residents of the area.

 Served buffet style with various stations that represent your sides, meats, drinks, condiments, and desserts, be sure to go hungry.